LibertyDSNP/spec/pages/VerifiableCredentials/Overview.md

 ## Additional Fields

-DSNP application developers may choose to support more of the relevant JSON-LD vocabularies from the specifications above as long as doing so does not conflict with this specification, but should note that other conformant applications may not recognize those additions.
+DSNP application developers may choose to support more of the relevant JSON-LD vocabularies from the specifications above as long as doing so does not conflict with this specification, but should note that other conforming applications may not recognize those additions.
 Implementers who extend their support for Verifiable Credentials objects beyond the subset defined here do so at their own risk.

 ## Verifiable Presentations